God Said "I'm Gonna Show You What's Really Going On".

 Abomination #4 — Sun Worship at the Altar ☀️

 The final stop.
-God brought Ezekiel into the inner court of the Temple — the most sacred space.
+God brought into the inner court of the — an incredibly sacred space.
 And there, between the porch and the altar, were about twenty-five men with their backs turned to the Temple of the Lord and their faces toward the east, worshiping the sun.

 Let that image sit for a second.
 They were standing in God's house, in the holiest area, and they literally turned their backs on Him to bow to a created thing.
 That's not casual drift — that's deliberate rejection.